Semantic Data Representation for Explainable Windows Malware Detection Models: PE Malware Ontology

-\texttt{Section} instances have data properties assigning them their names and the entropies of their content.
-Furthermore, they are linked to their permission flags and features by the respective object properties shown in Table~\ref{tab:Section}.
+\texttt{Section} instances are linked to their permission flags and section features by the respective object properties shown in Table~\ref{tab:Section}.
+Furthermore, \texttt{Section} instances have data properties assigning them their names and the entropies of their content.
+The significance of this data for malware detection has been discussed in Section~\ref{sec:computed-features}.